Autistic burnout reality vs Instagram - what burnout actually looks like

 People think it's a "spur of the moment" thing.
 Something that will pass in just a few days.

 In reality?
-It takes several months of continuous sensory relief to actually feel better.
+For me, It takes several months of continuous sensory relief to actually feel better.
 Recovery from severe autistic burnout can take years.

 It lasts far longer than they realize.